 The sample system delivers gases to the sensor from the gas inlet located on the rear panel of the Analysis Unit.
 Note: There is no flow limiting device inside the analysis unit and the flow rate must not exceed 1000 SCCM.
 The Model 3010MA sample system is designed and fabricated to ensure that the oxygen concentration of the gas is not altered as it travels through the sample system.
 The sample encounters almost no dead space.
 This minimizes residual gas pockets that can reduce response time.
-The sample system is shown in Figure 6-6.
+The sample system is shown in Figure 6-5.
 This figure also shows the user supplied components for selecting and delivering sample and calibration gases to the Analysis Unit.
 If the auto calibration feature is to be used, additional solenoid valves must be installed to allow automatic sequencing of calibration and sample gases and tied in to the 50-pin equipment interface connector as described in Part I Chapter 3 Section 3.3.2.3.

-The rear panel of the Analysis Unit incorporates 1/4 inch tube fittings for sample inlet and outlet connections from the user's sample system.
+The rear panel of the Analysis Unit incorporates 1⁄4 inch tube fittings for sample inlet and outlet connections from the user's sample system.
 For metric system installations, 6 mm adapters are available with each instrument to be used if needed.
 The sample or calibration gas flowing through the system is monitored by a flowmeter downstream from the sensor.
 The gases delivered to the instrument should be at constant pressure and have constant flow rates.
 They must exit freely to the ambient atmosphere.
 The span, zero and sample gases should be delivered at constant pressures of about 10 psig (Range 5-25 psig.) with standard restictor.
-The flow rate must be maintained at about 500 cc/minute (range 300-1000 SCCM) and must exit freely to atmospheric pressure.
+The flow rate must be maintained at about 150 cc/minute (range 50-200 SCCM) and must exit freely to atmospheric pressure.

-Referring to Figure 6-3, in the standard instrument, calibration gases (zero and span) can be connected directly to the Sample In port by teeing to the port with appropriate valves.
+Referring to Figure 6-5, in the standard instrument, calibration gases (zero and span) can be connected directly to the Sample In port by teeing to the port with appropriate valves.

 Prior to entering the instrument it is recommended that the sample gas be passed through a 50 micron or finer filter.
 Calibration gases with appropriate valves should be teed into the inlet line upstream of the filter.
 A flow restrictor is supplied with the instrument and should be installed between the filter and the gas inlet port.
 This limits the gas flow rate through the paramagnetic cell.
-A flowmeter is installed on the exit side of the cell which is visible on the Analysis Unit front panel (see Figure 6-7) The flowmeter is used to monitor the flow of gas through the sensor.
+A flowmeter is installed on the exit side of the cell which is visible on the Analysis Unit front panel (see Figure 6-6) The flowmeter is used to monitor the flow of gas through the sensor.
 Readout is 0 to 1000 standard cubic centimeters per minute (SCCM).

-Flow should be adjusted within the range 300-1000 SCCM, optimally 500 SCCM and should be stable.
-A 1/8 inch line is installed on the vent side of the sensor for the pressure compensation.
-This line is fed to the pressure compensation circuit in the Control Unit and is vented to atmospheric pressure at the Control Unit.
+Flow should be adjusted within the range 50-200 SCCM, optimally 150 SCCM and should be stable.

+Pressure compensation is handled by the Pressure Compensation PCB.
+A 1/8" port on the rear panel exists to sample ambient pressure.
+This line is fed to the Pressure Compensation PCB for sampling ambient pressure.

 A bypass loop can be installed around the analysis unit to improve the overall response time of the instrument.
-If such a loop is used, make sure that the inlet flow at the analyzer is within the 300 -1000 SCCM.
+If such a loop is used, make sure that the inlet flow at the analyzer is within the 50-200 SCCM.

-Figure 6-6: Piping Diagram for Model 3010MA
+Figure 6-5: Piping Diagram for Model 3010MA

-Figure 6-7: Analysis Unit Front Panel
+Figure 6-6: Analysis Unit Front Panel

-If remote gas selection is desired, the user must supply 3 two-way 24 V dc solenoid actuated valves, one for span, zero and sample gas.
+If remote gas selection is desired, the user must supply 3 two-way 12VDC solenoid actuated valves, one for span, zero and sample gas.
 These valves are tied into the 50-Pin Equipment Interface connector as described in Section 3.3.2.3.